 “I’m still okay,” he continued.
 “All I need is a double or triple on the last hole to qualify because I had that lead.
 It was a par-3, and jeez, I hit this 6-iron, and I thought it was going in the hole.
 It embedded in the bank in front of the green, but not too bad, and the pin was only about 10 feet away.
 The embedded ball rule wasn’t invented yet, so I go up there and just tap the ball to get it out — and it goes in a little deeper.
 So I tap it again, and it goes in deeper.
 [Laughs] Now it’s starting to get serious.
 I did that four or five times, and finally I closed the blade like a sand shot and exploded it out to about 40 feet.
 From there I four-putted and missed qualifying by one.”

 He added, playfully: “I have a tendency to choke.”

-On Sunday, three days after their father’s death, David, Greg and two friends went to Brookview Golf Course in the Twin Cities.
+Three days after their father’s death, David, Greg and two friends went to Brookview Golf Course in the Twin Cities.
 They all used Bud’s Ping G400 with the full-length Code Blue 48-inch shaft (no headcover) off the 1st tee.
-Everyone striped their in-memoriam blast down the center, except for David.
+Everyone striped their in-memoriam blasts down the center, except for David.
 He pulled his left and made double bogey.
 That’s golf: perfect game, impossible to perfect.
 Bud Chapman knew that.